 The boxes are packed, the truck is loaded and your belongings are being taken into your new home.
 As you begin to unpack and arrange rooms, you realize there are things that you want to keep but are not an immediate need to be kept in sight.
-Maybe the place you’re new home doesn’t have enough closet/storage space and you need to declutter.
+Maybe your new home doesn’t have enough closet/storage space and you need to declutter.
 So, how do you go about keeping your belongings, but not have your home look like a shipping center?
 One way to make room is to rent out a storage unit.
 Even after just having moved and spending money to rent out the moving equipment, how do you find AND rent a storage unit?
 We can help and have a few tips to make the process easier!

 1. What city are you moving to?

 As you begin to plan out your move and decide to select either a moving truck or pulling a trailer, one way to be able to find a storage unit is by determining which storage location is closest to you.
 This will help find out which location will have the available storage room for your belongings.

 2. What size will you need?

 By finding out which location will help with the beginning process of your storage unit.
 Once you figure out where you will be storing your belongings, you can then find out what size you will need.
 Your local storage centers can offer up to 5 various room sizes 5′ x 5′ x 8′-10′ x 25′ x 8′.